 The celebration of Freddie’s life and career included the successful ‘Stars at the Seaside’ exhibition (November 2019 – March 2020), at the Muriel Barker Gallery at Grimsby’s Fishing Heritage Centre.
 This told visitors of the development of traditional seaside entertainment and how this launched the careers of some of our biggest stars – including Freddie.

-Freddie Frinton events included free music and theatre workshops, and the sell-out ’Dinner for 100’ – a traditional seaside music hall show and premiere in partnership with Papa’s Fish & Chips and the British Music Hall Society, with professional and local performers entertaining over 200 Freddie Frinton fans at Cleethorpes Pier.
+2018 to 2019/2020 The Freddie Frinton Project included free music and theatre workshops, and the sell-out ’Dinner for 100’ – a traditional seaside music hall show and premiere in partnership with Papa’s Fish & Chips and the British Music Hall Society, with professional and local performers entertaining over 200 Freddie Frinton fans at Cleethorpes Pier.

-There is also a documentary being made about Freddie’s life that is due to be released in November.
+A documentary has been made about Freddie’s life and is due to be released in 2023 (delayed due to Covid)

 Check out more announcements from the project on the Freddie Frinton Facebook page below.